Remote Team Headshots for Distributed Teams | TeamShotsPro

 Send three things to every team member:

-1. The headshot brief (what the final result should look like) 2.
-Selfie preparation tips — lighting, angles, and expression guidance.
-Our professional headshot tips guide covers this in detail.
-The single biggest quality lever: face a window for even, natural lighting.
-3. What to wear — solid colors, no busy patterns, professional tops.
+- What to wear, solid colors, no busy patterns, professional tops.
 Our what to wear guide has specific recommendations by industry.
 For industry-specific standards (finance vs. tech vs. creative), see our headshots by industry guide.

 Phase 3: Upload and Generate (Days 3-5)